WHAT IS THE "METABOLIC SYNDROME"?

 There are usually no immediate physical symptoms in metabolic syndrome.
 However, medical problems associated with the insulin resistance of this syndrome and its corresponding complications may develop over time and themselves present with clinical symptoms.
 Your health care provider who is familiar with metabolic syndrome will make the diagnosis by obtaining the necessary tests, including blood pressure monitoring, waist circumference monitoring, blood glucose, serum insulin, and lipid profile (triglycerides and HDL).

-Metabolic Syndrome is diagnosed if you have any three or more of the following five criteria from the U.S. National Heart, Lung, and Blood Institute (NHLBI) and the American Heart Association (AHA):
+Metabolic Syndrome is diagnosed if you have any three or more of the following five criteria from the U.S. National Heart, Lung, and Blood Institute (NHLBI) and the American Heart Association (AHA) in 2005 and the International Diabetes Federation (IDF) in 2006:

 WATCH THIS VIDEO TO LEARN MORE!

-HOW TO PREVENT, IMPROVE OR REVERSE THE "METABOLIC SYNDROME"?
+HOW TO PREVENT, IMPROVE OR REVERSE "METABOLIC SYNDROME"?

-FOR PATIENTS WITH THE "METABOLIC SYNDROME" WHAT HEALTH PROBLEMS MIGHT DEVELOP?
+FOR PATIENTS WITH "METABOLIC SYNDROME" WHAT HEALTH PROBLEMS MIGHT DEVELOP?